 Most any cut of chicken can be used in this recipe.
 I usually chose to use boneless skinless breasts because that is what I have available and we like.
 We aren’t really big dark meat fans in our family but bone in breast is totally awesome with this recipe.
 I’ve used a whole cut up fryer as well.
 You will need to adjust the cooking time for bone in chicken.

 Consider adding a browning step for the chicken.
 This is especially good for bone in chicken.
 Season the chicken as directed.
-In a large, heavy bottomed skillet, heat up oil to medium/medium high heat (I usually use olive oil but Avocado oil or coconut oil would work also) .
+In a large, heavy bottomed skillet, heat up oil to medium/medium high heat (I usually use olive oil but Avocado oil, lard, etc. would work also) .
 Place seasoned chicken, skin side down, in the preheated pan.
 Be careful not to overcrowd.
 You may need to do this in batches.
 Brown on each side for 5-7 minutes, then transfer to your cooking vessel.
 Repeat as needed until all chicken has browned.

 This step produces a great color on the chicken, adds great flavor, and helps bone in chicken to cook quicker in the oven, but is definitely more work and not necessary.
 I rarely take the time to do this step and only on bone in chicken.